dillanchandran/config-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

-This is a continuation of ...
+This is a continuation of [Installing On-premises Active Directory within Azure VMs](https://github.com/dillanchandran/install-ad)

 <p>
 1. Now that Active Directory is installed, the domain controller virtual machine can be promoted to function as an actual domain controller.
 Log in to the domain controller virtual machine using Remote Desktop/Windows App.
 Open "Server Manager", and look for the notification flag in the upper-right corner.
 Click the flag, select "Promote this server to a domain controller" and a configuration wizard will pop up.